redbrick/static-site/source/_posts/week-9-news-events-1.md

 *   Secretary
 *   Helpdesk

 If you think you would be interested in running for any of the above positions, you can contact us at committee@redbrick.dcu.ie to learn more about the positions.
-If you are interested in running for our admin, helpdesk or webmaster positions, you must sit and pass an exam to run.
+If you are interested in running for our admin, Helpdesk or webmaster positions, you must sit and pass an exam to run.
 Previous exams can be found at: [http://www.redbrick.dcu.ie/help/exams.](http://www.redbrick.dcu.ie/help/exams)

 ## Christmas Party

-We'll be hosting our annual intersocs Christmas party in week 11 as well as our EGM.
+We'll be hosting our annual Intersocs Christmas party in week 11 as well as our EGM.
 Date and time will be confirmed soon, but we will have food, presents, and a special visit from Santa...

 ## Irish Cancer Society Fundraiser